mateoguzmana/react-native-next-supabase-auth-monorepo/README.md

 # react-native-next-monorepo

 https://user-images.githubusercontent.com/20783123/183242429-c8229e10-5e64-4271-94d3-55e2f203412f.mov

-Authentication starter kit for React Native and Next.js in a monorepo using React Native Web to share components across the projects.
+Authentication starter kit for React Native and Next.js in a monorepo using Supabase for the DB and React Native Web to share components across the projects.
 ## Project set up

 Note: Some steps were taken from https://supabase.com/docs/guides/with-nextjs